gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 uploads).

-If you are also restoring Helix Versioning Engine (P4D) backups, it is better to restore P4D before restoring GitSwarm EE.
+If you are also restoring Helix Versioning Engine (P4D) backups, it is better to restore Helix Versioning Engine before restoring GitSwarm EE.

 If some or all of your GitLab users are using two-factor authentication (2FA) then you must also make sure to restore the backup of the